alisheharyar/pGarfield-toolkit/README.md

 ```

 ## Compiling
-Note: The makefile uses the Intel C++ compilers (icc/mpicc) and Intel MPI.
-Make sure the intel compiler is accessible before compiling.
-Make changes to use a different C++ compiler as desired.
+Note: The pGarfield has been tested with the GNU compiler (5.3.0) with Intel MPI (17.1.132).
+Modify the makefile to use a different compiler as desired.

 1) Build pGarfield-sim
 ```